zoopyserg/phase-website/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build --prod` to build the project.
+(it will build to docs folder which is default for Github) The build artifacts will be stored in the `dist/` directory.

 # Deploy Production: